 White Lily Flour is a consummate Southern brand that most biscuit makers use in the South.
 That being said, you can use your favorite brand of self-rising flour to make this recipe.
 Otherwise, you really won't need special equipment to make these biscuit bites.
 You will need the following: mixing bowls, a cheese grater, measuring cups, a sharp knife and cutting board to chop the ham and baking sheets for baking.

-Helpful Tips for Making Country Ham and Cheese Biscuit Bites
+How to Make the Best Country Ham and Cheese Biscuit Bites Recipe

 - I use self rising flour in this recipe which already includes leavening agents.
 You can adapt using all purpose flour, but will need to add the appropriate amount of leavening.
 To the same amount of all purpose flour called for in the recipe, you'll also need to add 1 tablespoon of baking powder, ½ teaspoon of salt and ½ teaspoon of baking soda.
 You can also reference the Cook's note in the recipe template for how to adapt.

 - These biscuit bites are fabulous on their own.
 That said, I love serving them with a sauce for dipping. in this instance, I recommend serving with honey mustard, sweet hot mustard or plain ole yellow mustard on the side.

 - Country ham is salt cured and therefore, salty by nature.
 It's also fully cooked and often found in the meat department vacuum sealed in small amounts perfect for the amount you'll need for this recipe.